yochaigal/newschoolrevolution/_posts/2020-12-01-the-why-of-cairn.md

 Since I was planning on running a lot of Dolmenwood with it, I settled on the theme: Forest Fantasy.
 That made it easier to hone in on the kind of play experience I was trying to create.
 Unwittingly, I also gave it a name that was already being used in _another_ mouse-based RPG: Cairn.
 Ah, so it goes.

-...And there it was.
-A rules-lite, Into The Odd + Knave mashup, with a magic system I'm quite fond of.
+...And And that is the story of Cairn.
+A rules-lite, Into The Odd + Knave mashup, with a magic system I'm frankly quite proud of.
+I was super fortunate to have had [CosmicOrrery's](https://cosmicorrery.itch.io/) help getting the cover worked out (what an amazing choice on their part, my gosh).
+We quickly put together a character sheet and tokens, and published it.
+Then Stephen Mariano Cabrera put together a [FoundryVTT](https://github.com/smcabrera/Cairn-FoundryVTT) adaptation, and I (with a LOT of help from [Nakade](https://nakade.itch.io/)) made this nifty [character generator](https://yochaigal.github.io/cairn-character-generator/).
+Next I'll be publishing a new character sheet by [Francesco Zanieri](https://www.instagram.com/licopeoart/), a bestiary, and finally an adventure!

-And that is the story of Cairn.
+Thanks for reading.